Intect-ApS/IntectApiClientDemo/README.md

 // Change firstname
 companyUser.FirstName = "James";

-// Update firstname in Gratisal var companyUserUpdateResult = await gratisalClient.CompanyUsers_UpdateCompanyUserAsync(companyUser);
+// Update firstname in Intect
+var companyUserUpdateResult = await intectClient.CompanyUsers_UpdateCompanyUserAsync(companyUser);
 ```
 #### Logout
 ```
 // Terminate the session
-await gratisalClient.Close();
+await intectClient.Close();
 ```

 </p>
 </details>

-<details><summary><strong>Advanced</strong> (Accessing the Open Gratisal Web Api directly)</summary>
+<details><summary><strong>Advanced</strong> (Accessing the Open Intect Web Api directly)</summary>
 <p>

-Our API documentation can be accessed through Swagger by navigating to the root URL of the API - i.e. https://api.gratisaltest.dk or https://api.gratisal.dk.
+Our API documentation can be accessed through Swagger by navigating to the root URL of the API - i.e. https://api.testintect.app or https://api.intect.app.

-You can also fetch the documentation in a more raw format by adding /Documentation.xml to the URL - i.e. https://api.gratisaltest.dk/Documentation.xml for the test environment.
+You can also fetch the documentation in a more raw format by adding /Documentation.xml to the URL - i.e. https://api.testintect.app/swagger/docs/v1/ for the test environment.
 This file can be used in conjunction with a relevant framework (which one depends on the language you are using) to auto-generate your classes and methods based on the documentation.
 This allows you to save a lot of the heavy lifting, and focus on implementing your actual business logic.
 Our own NuGet package is based on the same idea.